 THIS DATE IN HISTORY: June 24

-2013: The Chicago Blackhawks take home the Stanley Cup for the second time in four seasons after one of the most stunning endings in Stanley Cup Playoff history.
+2013: The Chicago Blackhawks take home the Stanley Cup for the second time in four seasons after one of the most stunning endings in playoff history.

-The Blackhawks trail the Boston Bruins 2-1 with less than 90 seconds remaining in the third period of Game 6 of the Stanley Cup Final at TD Garden.
-But before Chicago coach Joel Quenneville has to decide when to pull goaltender Corey Crawford, the Blackhawks tie the game when forward Bryan Bickell scores on a shot from the slot.
-The teams are closing in on the fourth overtime game in the series, but Dave Bolland beats Boston goaltender Tuukka Rask from near the left post with 58.3 seconds remaining, giving Chicago a 3-2 victory and the Cup.
+The Blackhawks trail the Boston Bruins 2-1 with less than 90 seconds remaining in the third period of Game 6 of the Cup Final at TD Garden.
+But before Chicago coach Joel Quenneville has to decide when to pull goalie Corey Crawford, the Blackhawks tie the game when Bryan Bickell scores on a shot from the slot.
+The teams are closing in on the fourth overtime game in the series, but Dave Bolland beats Boston goalie Tuukka Rask from near the left post with 58.3 seconds remaining, giving Chicago a 3-2 victory and the Cup.